TyrfingMjolnir/FileMakerBackupRemoval/README.md

 /usr/bin/rsync -av backup@fm18s00:/Library/FileMaker Server/Data/Backups/* /home/backup/fm18s00/
 ```

 Notice the `-v` is there only for manually checking what is going on.
+Depending on how much you would like to be logged, you may or may not want to use `-v` in your script scheduler.

 Written by Gjermund Gusland Thorsen 1998 - Published in 2020; after upgrade from FM14 to FM18 and `expr` to `$(())`